Last update 04/23/17

 Charity is a sweet and shy girl.
 She is adjusting to her new environment.
 She doesn't hide now when the volunteers enter the room.

 When Foxy was rescued she had to be boarded at the Vets because there was no room at the shelter.
 She did not like the Vets.
 Finally when she arrived at the shelter she was very aggressive and we believe it was because her extended stay at the Vets.
 Over time and constant interaction with the volunteers she is now able to be petted and socialize with other cats.
-We do consider her adoptable, but she would need a special person who is able to understand that she has is not a mellow cat and would definitely be in charge.
+We do consider her adoptable, but she would need a special person who is able to understand that she is not a mellow cat and would definitely be in charge.

 Curtis is a wonderful fellow who welcomes any new cats in his room and makes them feel at home.
 He also was very frightened when he arrived.
 Though interactions with the volunteers he has shown to be a wonderful fellow who really deserves a home.
+Curtis has formed a bond with the other cats in the room.
+We feel for Curtis to be happy we would ask that one of his roommates be also adopted at the same time.

 If you would like to tell us about how you and your adopted friend are doing just e-mail us at email@example.com.